Stipe Miocic On Daniel Cormier Rematch: ‘Kiss My A** If You Don’t Think I Deserve That’

 After ruling the heavyweight division for three years, the “baddest man on the planet,” former UFC heavyweight champion Stipe Miocic, suffered a massive defeat in the hands of Daniel Cormier at UFC 226.
 Cormier only needed one round to knock out and end Miocic’s six-fight winning streak.
-After beating Miocic, Cormier called out Brock Lesnar, who immediately came inside the Octagon and shove the new UFC champion.
+After beating Miocic, Cormier called out Brock Lesnar, who immediately came inside the Octagon and shoved the new UFC champion.

 As of now, Brock Lesnar is expected to be Daniel Cormier’s opponent for his first title defense as the UFC heavyweight champion.
 However, Stipe Miocic believes he deserves the title shot over a fighter who hasn’t fought in the Octagon in over two years, and whose last fight was turned into no-contest because of taking performance-enhancing drugs.

 “I want a title shot.
-I deserve it,” Miocic said. via Brett Okamoto of ESPN. “[Lesnar] hasn’t fought in how long?
+I deserve it,” Miocic said, via Brett Okamoto of ESPN. “[Lesnar] hasn’t fought in how long?
 For him to get a title shot, as I get thrown to the side?
 It just seems like they are desperate for pay-per-views.
 I cleaned out the division.
 I defended it more than anyone, and you’re gonna tell me I don’t deserve a chance to get it back?
 Get out of here.
-Kiss my ass if you don’t think I deserve that.”
+Kiss my a** if you don’t think I deserve that.”

 Is Stipe Miocic right about deserving a rematch?
 Probably.
 Is he right that the Brock Lesnar thing at UFC 226 was a "(poop) show"?
 Totally.
 Is being right going to help him here?
 Nah.
 Some words on that: https://t.co/GfYh3eHi0H